 Cover one side of the chicken thighs with half of the seasoned olive oil mixture.

-Cover the other side of the chicken thighs with the remaining seasoned olive oil mixture.
+Cover the other side of the chicken thigh with the remaining seasoned olive oil mixture.
 Turn the thighs so the skin side is facing down onto the sheet pan.

 Place into the preheat 400℉ oven and bake for 30 minutes.